snarfed/granary/README.md

 Granary is a library and REST API that fetches and converts between a wide variety of data sources and formats:

-* Facebook, Flickr, Google+, Instagram, and Twitter native APIs
+* Facebook, Flickr, GitHub, Google+, Instagram, and Twitter native APIs
 * Instagram and Google+ scraped HTML
 * [ActivityStreams](http://activitystrea.ms/) 1.0 and 2.0
 * [microformats2](http://microformats.org/wiki/microformats2) HTML and JSON